ADA Grievance Procedure

 The written complaint should be submitted by the grievant or his/her designee as soon as possible but no later than 60 business days after the alleged violation.
 Complaints shall be confidential to the extent possible but cannot be kept from the people who are in a position to investigate and take corrective action, if appropriate.

 Staff in a position of authority shall make every effort not to take any adverse personnel action against the complainant or take any other action that may be perceived as retaliatory by any party.
-Upon completion of the investigation, Ms. Thornton will notify the Human Resources Department Director and Assistant Director of her conclusions and recommendations.
+Human Resources shall investigate and review complaints, determine whether an act of illegal discrimination has occurred, and recommend an appropriate action to the City Manager or designee.
+Managers and supervisors shall be held accountable for their prompt attention to and execution of necessary preventative, corrective, and positive actions.

 Submit complaints regarding alleged violations of the ADA to: